jfrog/jfrog-vscode-extension/README.md

 ### Secrets Detection
 > **_NOTE:_**  Secrets Detection requires Xray version 3.66.5 or above and Enterprise X / Enterprise+ subscription with Advanced DevSecOps.

 Detect any secrets left exposed inside the code. to prevent any accidental leak of internal tokens or credentials.
+To ignore detected secrets, you can add a comment which includes the phrase *jfrog-ignore* above the line with the secret.

 ![Secrets_Detection](resources/readme/preview/secrets.png)